claude-code-slack-channel

 Category Technology Version Purpose

-Runtime Bun 1.x Primary execution runtime (also supports Node.js via tsx)
+Runtime Bun 1.x Primary execution runtime (also runs under Node.js via tsx)

 Connection @slack/socket-mode 2.0.x Outbound WebSocket to Slack (no public URL)